shadowYEM/weathers/README.md

 To run the project on your device:

-Open the Terminal or Command Prompt.
+Open the terminal or command window, then execute the following commands:

 ```git clone https://github.com/shadowYEM/weathers.git```

 ```cd weathers```